 The foundation of good maintenance is safe, effective cleaning.
 Always start by checking your manufacturer’s cleaning guidelines.
 Because every mobility aid is designed with specific materials and may have different cleaning requirements.
 Once you’ve reviewed those, gather your supplies and follow this general cleaning routine:

-- Avoid bleach, harsh abrasives, or solvent-based cleaners.
+- Avoid the “Finish Killers”: Stay far away from bleach, harsh abrasives, or anything solvent-based that could peel your paint.

 You can also use this simple MediDepot Maintenance Checklist as a reference: